oliviayouare/Daily-notes/README.md

+## 2019/6/27
+- [ ] Since I left my previous job two years ago, I had been thinking a little bit about 'what problem lies in the (financial) information industry? and where will it go?'. **I then believed that Internet is now full of too much rabbish/nonsense.
+Anyone who can provide, in whatever way, useful or valuable information would become valuable himself.** But I didn't how to do it.
+I can't say that I already got the key, although my prediction turned out to be right, obviously.
+More and more people are realising that public opionion is more biased than ever.
+It requires more effort to get close to the **truth**.
+Which, means that I should dig deeper on this subject.

+- [ ] another subject I paid attention to was bitcoin, or I'll rather say, blockchain.

 ## 2019/6/25
 Lately, I've been haunted with the question that 'What should I do in the following 5 years?
 What can I do after my 40s?'.
 I never wanted to be a Englsih teacher, which, I think, is's so boring a job.